InSahenEgcem/MySite/README.md

 ## How to Add a 'Views' Path to my Polls app

-Make a 'views' Path within The Polls app
+Make a 'views' Path within The Polls app.
 This Code creates a Views Path in The Polls app when put into the urls.py File

 ```